Generation X (comics): Emma Frost

-Immediately after Generation Xs cancellation, Emma became a core member of Grant Morrison's New X-Men team where she demonstrated the secondary mutation of being able to transform her body into diamond.
+Immediately after Generation Xs cancellation, Emma Frost became a core member of Grant Morrison's New X-Men team, where she demonstrated the secondary mutation of being able to transform her body into diamond.
 During this time, she also began a romantic relationship with Cyclops.
 She has remained a central figure in nearly every incarnation of the X-Men since.